-Dispersed Outreach supported the service user to access services and to move into his new accommodation with the following support;
+Dispersed Outreach supported service user access services to move home into his new accommodation, including;

-- Application to discretionary support which enabled him to purchase white goods/furniture/flooring/blinds etc - Signposted to local charities in the area such as SVDP for assistance with outstanding furniture and food vouchers. - Engages with harm reduction plan re. alcohol and drug misuse which he is doing really well with as he remains abstinent.
+- Application to discretionary support which enabled him to purchase white goods/furniture/flooring/blinds etc. - Signposted to local charities in the area such as SVDP for assistance with outstanding furniture and food vouchers.

+• Engages with harm reduction plan re. alcohol and drug misuse which he is doing really well with as he remains abstinent.

 The customer has started rebuilding relationships with family members and his friend which has improved his mental health.
-The customer continues to receive support to assist with money management to meet basic needs and settle into his new tenancy.
-Dispersed Outreach staff plan to cease support soon due to independence and with the customer having settled well into his new home.
+The customer continues to receive support to assist with money management to meet basic needs and settle into new tenancy.
+Dispersed Outreach staff plan to cease support soon due to independence and with the customer having settled well into new home.

-Feedback from the broader homeless sector also highlights the importance of adopting a person centred approach to service delivery which ensures services are organised to understand and respond to customer needs, support is available and accessible and we identify the current demand and unmet need for homeless services so as to influence the future commissioning of services.
+Feedback from the broader homeless sector also highlights the importance of adopting a person centred approach to service delivery which ensures services are organised to understand and respond to customer's needs, support is available and accessible and we identify the current demand and unmet need for homeless services so as to influence the future commissioning of services.